- We're hiring several developers and QA engineers

 We're based in Victoria, close to the West End of London.

 Our office is bright, spacious, modern, and fun, and we designed it specifically with development in mind.
 There's an onsite gym, free fruit and soft drinks, and a great coffee machine.
-We have an Xbox, a Wii, and most importantly... a foosball table.
+We have a small boardgame library, and most importantly... a foosball table.

 We're a fairly small team.
-BMC is a global company, but all of the core Discovery team are based in London.
-There are 6 developers currently on the team, along with the QA team, a UX guy, and a few others.
-There's about 20 of us altogether.
+BMC is a global company, but the majority of the Discovery team are based in London.
+There are 8 developers here, along with 5 QA engineers, a UX guy, and a few others.

 Getting a job here